alexeyinkin/eb-1a/1-process/README.md

 and actually during the collection.

-The clerk didn't take my diplomas, supporting letters or anything else.
+The clerk didn't take my diplomas, supporting letters, or anything else.
-She said that the officer could ask for them if they wanted to during the interview.
+She said an officer could ask for them if they wanted to during the interview.
 Then she told me to wait
-until I'm called for the interview by name.
+until I was called for the interview by name.

-Here is the summary of what I had in my folders, what she proactively asked, what she accepted after me asking, and what they returned to me after the intervew.
+Here is the summary of what I had in my folders, what she proactively asked, what she accepted after I asked, and what they returned to me after the interview.

 #### Originals folder